isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 indicated by ``hold-reclaim-time`` has elapsed.
 The ``flush-reclaimed-timer-wait-time`` parameter controls how often the server removes such leases.
-In the example provided above, the server will initiate removal of such leases five seconds after the previous removal attempt was completed.
-Setting this value to 0 disables lease affinity, meaning leases will be removed from the lease database when they are reclaimed.
-If lease affinity is enabled, it is recommended that ``hold-reclaim-time`` be set to a value significantly higher than the ``reclaim-timer-wait-time``, as timely removal of expired-reclaimed leases is less critical than the removal process, which may impact server responsiveness.
+In the example provided above, the server initiates removal of such leases five seconds after the previous removal attempt was completed.
+Setting this value to 0 disables lease affinity, meaning leases are removed from the lease database when they are reclaimed.
+If lease affinity is enabled, it is recommended that the ``hold-reclaim-time`` be set to a value significantly higher than the ``reclaim-timer-wait-time``, as timely removal of expired-reclaimed leases is less critical than the removal process, which may impact server responsiveness.